Clinical-Genomics-Umea/fraggler/README.md

 ```

 #### Documentation
-Click [here](https://willros.github.io/fraggler/fraggler.html) to get full documentation of API.
+Click [here](https://clinical-genomics-umea.github.io/fraggler/fraggler.html) to get full documentation of API.

 ## Output
-One example of the report generated from `fraggler area` can be seen here: [](examples/multiplex_fraggler_area.html)
+One example of the report generated from `fraggler area` can be seen here: [Example report](examples/multiplex_fraggler_area.html)

 ## Contributions
 Please check out [How to contribute](CONTRIBUTION.md)